Computers and Internet

 You can connect your phone or camera to download photos if this will work without installing any software.

 All public computers in Gateshead have Deep Freeze and antivirus software installed.
 Deep Freeze will restore the computer to a "clean state" whenever it's restarted.
 If a virus alert pops up, or you are in doubt about what a previous user has done, restart the computer before your session and all of their activity will be wiped.

-If you think your USB Flash Drive might have a virus on it, go to McAfee in the Programs menu, choose On-Demand Scan and click your drive letter for a virus scan.
-The McAfee antivirus software will scan the drive and let you delete or quarantine any virus infected files found.
+If you think your USB Flash Drive might have a virus on it, click the right mouse button on the suspicious item and select Scan for threats.
+The McAfee antivirus software will scan the drive or item and let you delete or quarantine any virus infected files found.
 We highly recommend that you delete any viruses: these can have a serious effect on your data and your personal privacy.